cse264/final-project-f24-kez226/README.md

 To connect to our database, use the following uri in a .env file in the backend folder MONGODB_URI = mongodb+srv://kez226:JdA7rk4PQr4DIVQb@finalproject.w7qwd.mongodb.net/?retryWrites=true&w=majority&appName=FinalProject

-To connect the frontend, use the following API key in a .env file in site folder REACT_APP_TMDB_API_KEY=cefe3c4f5fc23deb5a31c524163edcce
+To connect the frontend, use the following API key in a .env file in the site folder REACT_APP_TMDB_API_KEY=cefe3c4f5fc23deb5a31c524163edcce

 ### Now you are ready to hop on the PopCorn Path!
 Simply call npm run in your terminal